Modern Architecture in the U.S.

 "Detroit, lift up your weary head!" - Sufjan Stevens

-Detroit - The Murals of Diego Rivera at the Detroit Institute of Arts; once again, one of the world's masterpieces of art is in our own back yard.
+Detroit - The Detroit Industry Murals of Diego Rivera at the Detroit Institute of Arts.
+Once again, one of the world's masterpieces of art is in our own back yard.

 Detroit (Redford) - And if you love folk and pizza, Silvio Barile has both: Silvio's Italian-American Museum (and Pizzaria).
 (Folk art environment)